Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio), prototype of Photo! which offers a smooth experience due to basic but efficient menus.
 It allows sending images by the [Game Boy speaker](https://github.com/Raphael-Boichot/custom-camera-rom-beep-tone-converter).

 ## Rom/save hacks
 - The [Game Boy Camera save format](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves) explained.
-Unleash the power of your Game Boy Camera !
+Cheat at minigames, unlock hidden features, calibrate your camera, and more !
 - [GB camera frame replacer](https://github.com/cristofercruz/gb-camera-frames), Python script to replace the built-in frames in the Game Boy Camera rom with your own.

 ## Hacks